baddipudiDebora/Interactive-Front-End-Design-Project/readme.md

 	2. A registration system for potential travellers / Tour Guide / Travel Agent
 	3. A system for Travel agents and Guides to view packages and dates allocated to them
 	4. Timely and accurate weather information to travelers, guide and the TravelIndia corporation
-	5. To show we are an expert in conducting tours around in and around India the website should host some Video tutorials on travel precautions, checklist, testimonials and frequently asked questions, and sending invite to signedup users on upcomming webinars.

-	Features off the table for current release -
+###	Features off the table for current release -
 	1. Adding services / Travel Pacakages to shopping cart and Online payment
 	2. Admin login features such as, to add new tour Packages and applying sesonal discounts on particular packages
 	3. Approve / Reject  / Block paticular guide based on cutomer complaints
 	4. Sign-In / Sign-Up
 	5. Tour Guide / Travel Agent Login to view their allocated tours
+	6. To show we are an expert in conducting tours around in and around India the website should host some Video tutorials on travel precautions, checklist, testimonials and frequently asked questions, and sending invite to signedup users on upcomming webinars.

-	The current release would be in 3 months duration , consisting of 3 sprints.
+####	The current release would be in 3 months duration , consisting of 3 sprints.

 		Sprint 1 - Landing Page , Sign Up/ Sign-In page (only page design not email validation for sign -in) / Trending Tours page